libsdl-org/SDL/docs/README-winrt.md

 2. choose "Properties"
 3. in the drop-down box next to "Configuration", choose, "All Configurations"
 4. in the drop-down box next to "Platform", choose, "All Platforms"
 5. in the left-hand list, expand the "C/C++" section
+   **Note:** If you don't see this section, you may have to add a .c or .cpp Source file to the Project first.
 6. select "General"
 7. edit the "Additional Include Directories" setting, and add a path to SDL's "include" directory